awsdocs/amazon-s3-userguide/doc_source/storage_lens_basics_metrics_recommendations.md

 + **Suggestions**

   *Suggestions* alert you to trends within your storage usage and activity that might indicate a storage cost optimization opportunity or data protection best practice\.
 You can use the suggested topics in the *Amazon S3 User Guide* and the S3 Storage Lens dashboard to drill down for more details about the specific Regions, buckets, or prefixes to further assist you\.
-+ **Callouts**
++ **Call\-outs**

-  Callouts are recommendations that alert you to interesting anomalies within your storage usage and activity over a period that might need further attention or monitoring\.
+  Call\-outs are recommendations that alert you to interesting anomalies within your storage usage and activity over a period that might need further attention or monitoring\.
-  + **Outlier callouts**
+  + **Outlier call\-outs**

-    S3 Storage Lens provides callouts for metrics that are *outliers*, based on your recent 30\-day trend\.
+    S3 Storage Lens provides call\-outs for metrics that are *outliers*, based on your recent 30\-day trend\.
 The outlier is calculated using a standard score, also known as a *z\-score*\.
 In this score, the current day’s metric is subtracted from the average of the last 30 days for that metric, and then divided by the standard deviation for that metric over the last 30 days\.
 The resulting score is usually between \-3 and \+3\.
 This number represents the number of standard deviations that the current day’s metric is from the mean\.

     S3 Storage Lens considers metrics with a score >2 or <\-2 to be outliers because they are higher or lower than 95 percent of normally distributed data\.
-  + **Significant change callouts**
+  + **Significant change call\-outs**

-    The *significant change callout* applies to metrics that are expected to change less frequently\.
+    The *significant change call\-out* applies to metrics that are expected to change less frequently\.
 Therefore it is set to a higher sensitivity than the outlier calculation, which is typically in the range of \+/\- 20 percent versus the prior day, week, or month\.

-    **Addressing callouts in your storage usage and activity** – If you receive a significant change callout, it’s not necessarily a problem, and could be the result of an anticipated change in your storage\.
+    **Addressing call\-outs in your storage usage and activity** – If you receive a significant change call\-out, it’s not necessarily a problem, and could be the result of an anticipated change in your storage\.
 For example, you might have recently added a large number of new objects, deleted a large number of objects, or made similar planned changes\.

     If you see a significant change call\-out on your dashboard, take note of it and determine whether it can be explained by recent circumstances\.
 If not, use the S3 Storage Lens dashboard to drill down for more details to understand the specific Regions, buckets, or prefixes that are driving the fluctuation\.
 + **Reminders**